-Celebrating its 30th birthday this year, Home Alone 2: Lost in New York may be the most successful sequel that’s also unashamedly a carbon copy of its predecessor.
+Celebrating its 30th birthday in 2022, Home Alone 2: Lost in New York may be the most successful sequel that’s also unashamedly a carbon copy of its predecessor.

 Released two years after Chris Collumbus’s hugely successful 1990 original — a film that left Kevin McCallister (Macaulay Culkin) to protect his home from burglars with nothing but a few quips and a series of increasingly bloodthirsty boobie traps — part two wasted no time offering audiences more of the same.